Yanhan0507/Vector-Cpp/README.md

 # vector

 ## Overview
+I implement this vector by myself.
-The vector class I implemented by myself, also, there is some good gtest file to test it.
+Also, there is some good gtest file to test it.